 Inferences can be extracted from the Prochlorococcus genome, too, he adds.

 Every time researchers sequence a new Prochlorococcus genome, new genes are discovered, says Anne Thompson.
-Its small, streamlined genome—about 1,700 to 2,000 genes per cell—makes Prochlorococcus also makes for a model organism for researchers.
+Its small, streamlined genome—about 1,700 to 2,000 genes per cell—makes Prochlorococcus a model organism for researchers.
 While each cell contains about 2,000 genes, it draws from a diverse gene pool, or “pan-genome,” of a projected 80,000 genes.
 That’s four times the number that humans have.
 And every Prochlorococcus cell has a slightly different genetic makeup.